hanxiaomax/Learncpp_CN/docs/11-12-Dynamically-allocating-arrays.md

 double* ptr { new double[5] };
 ```

-COPY

 `5` is an `int` literal, so we get an implicit conversion to `size_t`.
 Prior to C++23, there is no way to create a `size_t` literal without using `static_cast`!
 If the designers of C++ had intended us to strictly use `size_t` types here, they would have provided a way to create literals of type `size_t`.

 The most common counterargument is that some pedantic compiler might flag this as a signed/unsigned conversion error (since we always treat warnings as errors).
-However, it’s worth noting that GCC does not flag this as a signed/unsigned conversion error even when such warnings (-Wconversion) are enabled.
+However, it’s worth noting that GCC does not flag this as a signed/unsigned conversion error even when such warnings (`-Wconversion`) are enabled.

 While there is nothing wrong with using `size_t` as the length of a dynamically allocated array, in this tutorial series, we will not be pedantic about requiring it.